Chart Color Schemes

 Population growth drivers in Hahndorf are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the estimated population for the Hahndorf statistical area (Lv2) is around 2,847.
-This reflects an increase of 33 people since the 2021 Census, which reported a population of 2,814.
-The change was inferred from AreaSearch's estimation of the resident population at 2,836 in June 2024, based on the latest ERP data release by the ABS, and an additional 19 validated new addresses since the Census date.
-This results in a density ratio of 131 persons per square kilometer.
-The primary driver for this growth was overseas migration, contributing approximately 77.0% of overall population gains during recent periods.
+By analyzing ABS population updates for the broader region and new addresses validated by AreaSearch, as of February 2026, the estimated population of Hahndorf is around 2,847.
+This reflects an increase of 33 people (1.2%) since the 2021 Census, which reported a population of 2,814.
+The change is inferred from AreaSearch's estimation of the resident population at 2,836 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 19 validated new addresses since the Census date.
+This results in a density ratio of 131 persons per square kilometer, indicating significant space per person and potential room for further development.
+Overseas migration primarily drove population growth, contributing approximately 77.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, demographic trends suggest an above median population growth for the Hahndorf (SA2).
-By 2041, the area is projected to increase by 452 persons, reflecting a total increase of 14.4% over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+According to demographic trends and aggregated SA2-level projections, the suburb of Hahndorf is expected to experience above median population growth.
+By 2041, the area's population is projected to increase by 446 persons, reflecting a total increase of 14.4% over the 17 years.

 Frequently Asked Questions - Population